SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-62](https://user-images.githubusercontent.com/92877810/138517158-c7572f90-0ac4-4928-bb33-08aec8d456ef.png)

-👉Next, we will look at formatting text and titles on our story.
+🚩Next, we will look at formatting text and titles on our story.
 Let us first rename our input controls by double-clicking on their name.

 97. Rename **New Measure Input Control** to **Measure** by double clicking on the heading